Massachusetts House Votes Firmly In Favor Of Legalizing Sports Betting

 Rep. Parisella told his peers in session that the Commonwealth could see $70 million in revenue from initial license fees and estimated that sports betting could generate $60 million in annual revenue.

-H. 3977 would provide for three types of licenses: casinos, race tracks and untethered online sportsbooks.
+H.3977 would allow statewide mobile wagering and three types of licenses: casinos, race tracks and untethered mobile sportsbooks.
 Untethered operators would be able to apply for a license without an affiliation to a brick-and-mortar location.

 In-person bets would be taxed at 12.5 percent with mobile wagers a tick higher at 15 percent.
 And the price to join the party is $100,000 for application and $5 million for a five-year license.